Tommrodrigues/Blog/content/posts/Credit Cards/index.md

 ![image](./images/champagne.jpg)

-For most people, these benefits aren't worth the high annual fee, but for others, the extra luxury, exclusivity, and prestige is worth the price.
+For most people, these benefits aren't worth the high annual fee, but for some, the extra luxury, exclusivity, and prestige is worth the price.

 ## Other benefits

-The benefits don't stop here either.
+The benefits don't stop there either.

-Often, you will be given access to exclusive offers for certain retailers, e.g. "Spend £500 with British Airways and get £150 back".
-Plenty of these offers are made available every week, and it's a great way to save some extra money.
+Often, you will receive exclusive offers for retailers, e.g. "Spend £500 with British Airways and get £150 back".
+Plenty of these deals are made available every week, and it's a great way to save some extra money.

 Additionally, many credit card issuers offer some form of insurance for simply owning the card.
-This includes travel insurance, life insurance, medical insurance, legal assistance, possessions insurance, car rental insurance, and personal accident insurance.
+This can include travel insurance, life insurance, medical insurance, legal assistance, possessions insurance, car rental insurance, and personal accident insurance.

+Further, all UK credit cards offer purchase protection.
+This means that, for eligible purchases, the credit card issuer is equally as liable to provide a refund as the seller if there is an issue.
+As an example, this might be really helpful if your holiday gets cancelled and the hotel won't refund you.

 ![image](./images/skiing.jpg)

-Further, at least in the UK, all credit cards offer purchase protection.
-This means that, for eligible purchases, the credit card issuer is equally as liable to provide a refund as the seller if there is an issue.
-This is really handy if your holiday gets cancelled and the hotel won't refund you, for example.

-Also, remember that paying off your bill in full every month strengthens your credit score, proving your ability to pay off debts.
+Finally, remember that paying off your bill in full every month strengthens your credit score, proving your ability to pay off debts.
 This can be especially useful when it comes to getting a mortgage or a loan, and may even reduce interest rates.

 ## Need-to-knows

-This all sounds great, but if you don't pay off your balance **in full** every month, you will get hit with interest on the money you owe, outweighing any of these benefits.
+This all sounds great, but if you don't pay off your balance in full every month, you will get hit with interest on the money you owe, outweighing all of these benefits.

-The best way to avoid this is to set up a direct debit that pays your bill for you **in full** every month, automatically.
+The best way to avoid this is to set up a direct debit that pays your bill **in full** every month.

 You should also make sure you only use the card for **normal** spending, and don't use your credit as an excuse to overspend.